Nickory/FGSVM/README.md

 Once `.npy` files are ready, simply run `python main.py` to start experiments.

+For questions, collaborations, or issues about this repo (especially the added preprocessing code):
+zhwang@nuist.edu.cn

 Contributions, bug reports, and dataset support PRs are welcome!